tue-robotics/hgcfg/README.md

 ## Installation

-To install this extension, download the files in the [hgext](https://bitbucket.org/bmearns/hgcfg/src/tip/hgext) directory to your system and edit your hgrc config file to add the `hgcfg.py` file as an extension:
+To install this extension, download the files in the [hgext](https://github.com/tue-robotics/hgcfg/blob/master/hgext) directory to your system and edit your hgrc config file to add the `hgcfg.py` file as an extension:

     :::cfg
     [extensions]
     hgcfg = /path/to/hgcfg/hgext/hgcfg.py

-You can just as well clone the entire [hgext repository][https://bitbucket.org/bmearns/hgcfg] and use it the same way, just make sure to point the extension at `hgcfg.py`.
+You can just as well clone the entire [hgcfg repository][https://github.com/tue-robotics/hgcfg] and use it the same way, just make sure to point the extension at `hgcfg.py`.

 It doesn't matter where you place the files, but a common place to put them is under `~/.hgext` (on Windows, this would be